telerik/xaml-docs/controls/radoutlookbar/how-to/How_to_Use_RadOutlookBar_as_a_Container_in_Prism_Application.md

 ---
 title: How to Use RadOutlookBar as a Container in Prism Application
 page_title: How to Use RadOutlookBar as a Container in Prism Application
-description: How to Use RadOutlookBar as a Container in Prism Application
+description: Check our "How to Use RadOutlookBar as a Container in Prism Application" documentation article for the RadOutlookBar WPF control.
 slug: how_to_use_radoutlookbar_as_a_container_in_prism_application
 tags: how,to,use,radoutlookbar,as,a,container,in,prism,application
 published: True